chenhongshen/NNHetSeq/README.md

 NNHetSeq
 =====
-NNHetSeq is a Bi-LSTM CRF based package for heterogeneous sequence labeling tasks.
-The system can be used for POS tagging, Named Entity Recognition, and other sequence labeling tasks.
+NNHetSeq is a Bi-LSTM CRF based package for heterogeneous sequence labelling tasks.
+The system can be used for POS tagging, Named Entity Recognition, and other sequence labelling tasks.

 Performance
 =====